 In awards-happy Hollywood, the highest of all accolades is to be among the few individuals who have received at least one competitive Emmy, Grammy, Oscar, and Tony — the EGOT.
 The now 15 legendary artists who have achieved this four-part honor are Mel Brooks, John Gielgud, Whoopi Goldberg, Marvin Hamlisch, Helen Hayes, Audrey Hepburn, Robert Lopez, Rita Moreno, Mike Nichols, Richard Rodgers, Scott Rudin, Jonathan Tunick, John Legend, Andrew Lloyd Webber, and Tim Rice.
-But there are dozens more who are close to joining the club — including a few who have a very good shot with the Emmys on the horizon.
+But there are dozens more who are close to joining the club — including a few who have a very good shot with major projects on the horizon.
 Here are the living stars who are just one teeny, tiny, measly little trophy away from the EGOT.

 The non-competitive winners

 First of all, we have to recognize the stars who sort of have the EGOT, having won three competitive awards and almost checked off the fourth box with a non-competitive trophy.
 They are: Harry Belafonte and Quincy Jones, both of whom have won the film Academy’s Jean Hersholt Humanitarian Award; James Earl Jones, who has the Academy Honorary Award; Alan Menken, who has the Special Emmy Award; Liza Minnelli, who has the Grammy Legend Award; and Barbra Streisand, who has the Special Tony Award.

 If she ever takes home a Tony, Winslet will win it all.